platform-acceleration-lab/docker-loadtest/README.md

     all the concurrent users.
     This provides input parameter for the `loadtest --rps` option.

+### Routing load test injector to target endpoint

+There are network scenarios to consider:

+- Whether or not the load test injector is not on the same network as the target endpoint.
+- Whether or not the load injector can resolve DNS of the target endpoint.

+If you are running your injector from Docker, you should have egress access to endpoints external, but routable.
+If the endpoint DNS name is configured through `/etc/hosts` or `dnsmasq`, you will need to manually add the appropriate host record(s) to the `docker run` command, via the `--addhost` option.
+If the endpoint is resolved through DNS server configured on your host machines, docker should resolve it automatically.

+If you are running your load injector on K8s and your workloads under test are co-located in the same K8s cluster, you can configure your load injector target urls with the service dns addresses
+(either in shortform if colocated in the same namespace, or long form if across namespaces).

+If you are running your load injector on K8s, and your workloads are external, verify with your K8s cluster operators that you have egress access and DNS resolution for the endpoint you wish to test.

 ### Running it

 -   To run via docker: